samisnotinsane/hackernews-client/README.md

 In this case, `news_client` object gives access to all available methods.
 The data contained in the methods and the instances returned all closely follow the [HackerNews API](https://github.com/HackerNews/API).

-You may retrieve a list of best `10` stories in the following way
+Try to print the headline of the best story today.
+First open IDLE, then

 ```
-news_client.get_best_story(fetchMax=10)
+print(str(news_client.get_best_story(fetchMax=10)[0].title))
 ```

-adjusting the value of `fetchMax` up to and including a maximum of `500`.
+If you can read the headline, you're good to go!

-For completeness, full documentation with examples are provided below.
+Full documentation with examples are provided below.

 ## Documentation